Categorification and the quantum Grassmannian: Constructing seed data from a cluster tilting object

-Given a cluster tilting object $T=\oplus_{i=1}^n T_i$, we define an $n\times n$-matrix $L=L(T)=(\lambda_{ij})$ associated to $T$, and the vertex $v$, by
+Given a cluster tilting object $T=\oplus_{i=1}^{\cn} T_i$, we define an ${\cn\times \cn}$-matrix $\mat{L}=\mat{L}(T)=(\lambda_{ij})$ associated to $T$, and the vertex $v$, by

-It turns out that this is an appropriate generalisation of the construction of Geiss-Leclerc-Schroer \cite[\S10.2]{GLS13} to the current context, when $\Hom(M, N)$ is infinite dimensional, so their definition does not makes sense.
+It turns out that this is an appropriate generalisation of the construction of Geiss-Leclerc-Schr\"oer~\cite[\S10.2]{GLS13} to the current context, when $\Hom_A(M, N)$ is infinite dimensional, so their definition cannot be used.
 Indeed, their proofs of \cite[Props 10.1 \& 10.2]{GLS13} can be adapted to give a similar result, as follows.

-\begin{theorem} The two matrices $B$ and $L$ associated to $T$, as above, are compatible.
-Furthermore, mutation of cluster tilting objects is consistent with mutation of seed data, i.e. the pair associated to the mutated object $\mu_k(T)$ is the mutated pair $\mu_k(B, L)$. \end{theorem}
+\begin{theorem} The two matrices $\mat{B}$ and $\mat{L}$ associated to $T$, as above, are compatible.
+Furthermore, mutation of cluster tilting objects is consistent with mutation of seed data, that is, the pair associated to the mutated object $\mu_k(T)$ is the mutated pair $\mu_k(\mat{B}, \mat{L})$. \end{theorem}